sunaoka/chalice/docs/source/samples/todo-app/index.rst

 ``DynamoDBTodo``, which communicates with the actual DynamoDB service to store and retrieve Todo items.
 It uses the Table resource of ``boto3``, created via ``boto3.resource('dynamodb').Table(TABLE_NAME)``.
-This allows us to use the `high level querying interface of boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/customizations/dynamodb.html#dynamodb-conditions>`__.
+This allows us to use the `high level querying interface of boto3 <https://docs.aws.amazon.com/boto3/latest/reference/customizations/dynamodb.html#dynamodb-conditions>`__.
 The implementation is shown below.

 .. literalinclude:: code/chalicelib/db.py
   :caption: chalicelib/db.py
   :linenos:
   :lineno-match:
-  :pyobject: DynamoDBTodo
+  :start-at: class DynamoDBTodo(TodoDB):

 .. _todo-app-jwt-auth: